Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Introduction and main results

 where $V$ has the Gumbel distribution.
 (This verifies our claim that we are dealing with the Gumbel case.)
-We also note that our assumption is a bit stronger than just assuming \eqref{max2}, since we require \eqref{a} also for some $t=t_n\to\infty$; we expect that the difference is negligible in practice, and that \refT{T1} is likely to apply for any naturally occurring distribution that satisfies \eqref{max2}. \end{remark}
+Conversely, if (\ref{max2}) holds, so (\ref{a}) holds for every fixed~$t$, then necessarily $b_n=o(a_n)$ (as is easily seen by considering large negative $t$).
+Thus the assumption $b_n=o(a_n)$ is redundant if we add the requirement that (\ref{a}) holds for any fixed $t$.